m4ttsch/omscs-notes-notes/computer-networks/congestion-control-streaming.md

 ## AIMD
 The additive increase, multiplicative decrease algorithm is distributed, fair and efficient.

-To visualize the sender’s sending rate over time, we can look at a **TCP sawtooth**, which plots the congestion window over time.
+To visualize the sender's sending rate over time, we can look at a **TCP sawtooth**, which plots the congestion window over time.

 This particular diagram plots the congestion window (in packets) over time (in RTTs).